 The foolproof way to hook your catch is to find schools of mullet.
 Redfish follow their food, and usually, where you find one, you’ll find many.
 However, more than anything, Redfish love small crustaceans, so if you have any choice of bait, choose shrimp.
 The fish won’t be able to resist them.

 Redfishing in Tampa means a good time for all ages and angler levels.
 You could go out with your kids one day and catch a few smaller fish for dinner, then come back the next day and fight an impressive-sized Bull.
-The bite is that good and that consistent throughout the year.
+The bite is that good and consistent throughout the year.

 Spotted Seatrout – The Belle of The Flats